UMAprotocol/UMIPs/UMIPs/ethbtc-funding-rate.md

 2. Query for the ETHBTC-PERP 5 minute TWAP from the listed AMM pool.
 This will return the ETHBTC-PERP's TWAP in USDC.
 3. Query for the USDBTC price using the implementation defined in [UMIP-7](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-7.md).
 4. Multiply the results of steps 2 and 3 together to get the ETHBTC-PERP/BTC rate.
 This result should be rounded to 8 decimal places.
-5. Subtract the result of step 4 from the result in step 1.
-[ETHBTC - ETHBTC-PERP/BTC]
+5. Subtract the result of step 1 from the result in step 4.
+[ETHBTC-PERP/BTC - ETHBTC]
-6. Divide the result of step 3 by the ETHBTC rate to get the percent difference between the two [ETHBTC - ETHBTC-PERP/BTC]/ETHBTC.
+6. Divide the result of step 3 by the ETHBTC rate to get the percent difference between the two [ETHBTC-PERP/BTC - ETHBTC]/ETHBTC.
 7. Divide the result from step 5 by 86400 (# of seconds in a day) to get the funding rate per second.
-Voters should then round this result to X decimal places
+Voters should then round this result to 8 decimal places

 As always, voters should determine whether the returned funding rate differs from broad market consensus.
 This is meant to provide flexibility in any unforeseen circumstances as voters are responsible for defining broad market consensus.